Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Computational Complexity

 \section{Computational Complexity}

 We analyze the computational complexity of our explanation-guided model stealing framework.
-Let $Q$ denote the query budget, $|\mathcal{V}|$ and $|\mathcal{E}|$ represent the average number of nodes and edges in each graph, $L$ be the number of GNN layers, $d$ be the hidden dimension of neural networks, and $\alpha$ be the data augmentation ratio.
+Let $Q$ denote the query budget, $|\mathcal{V}|$ and $|\mathcal{E}|$ represent the average number of nodes and edges in each graph, $L$ be the number of GNN layers, $d$ be the hidden dimension of neural networks, and $r$ be the data augmentation ratio.

 For the data collection phase, we perform $Q$ queries to the target model, obtaining predictions and explanations with a cost of $O(Q \cdot |\mathcal{V}|)$ for processing the explanations.
-The subsequent data augmentation generates $\alpha Q$ additional training samples without requiring further queries.
-Since each augmentation operation (node dropping, edge perturbation, or subgraph extraction) needs to process the graph structure, it requires $O(|\mathcal{V}| + |\mathcal{E}|)$ operations per graph, resulting in a total augmentation complexity of $O(\alpha Q \cdot (|\mathcal{V}| + |\mathcal{E}|))$.
+The subsequent data augmentation generates $r \cdot Q$ additional training samples without requiring further queries.
+Since each augmentation operation (node dropping, edge perturbation, or subgraph extraction) needs to process the graph structure, it requires $O(|\mathcal{V}| + |\mathcal{E}|)$ operations per graph, resulting in a total augmentation complexity of $O(r \cdot Q \cdot (|\mathcal{V}| + |\mathcal{E}|))$.

-During the model training phase, we process a total of $(1+\alpha)Q$ samples over $T$ iterations.
+During the model training phase, we process a total of $(1+r)Q$ samples over $T$ iterations.
 For each sample, the GNN forward and backward propagation requires $O(L \cdot d \cdot (|\mathcal{V}| + |\mathcal{E}|))$ operations, where the term $(|\mathcal{V}| + |\mathcal{E}|)$ accounts for message passing through all nodes and edges.
 The loss computation involves the cross-entropy prediction loss with $O(c)$ complexity and the ranking-based explanation alignment loss with $O(|\mathcal{V}|^2)$ complexity due to pairwise comparisons of node importance.
-Considering all $(1+\alpha)Q$ samples and $T$ iterations, the overall training complexity becomes $O(T \cdot (1+\alpha)Q \cdot (L \cdot d \cdot (|\mathcal{V}| + |\mathcal{E}|) + c + |\mathcal{V}|^2))$.
+Considering all $(1+r)Q$ samples and $T$ iterations, the overall training complexity becomes $O(T \cdot (1+r)Q \cdot (L \cdot d \cdot (|\mathcal{V}| + |\mathcal{E}|) + c + |\mathcal{V}|^2))$.

-The dominant computational factor in our approach is the quadratic term from the explanation alignment loss.
-While this introduces additional cost compared to standard GNN training, it is essential for effectively capturing the target model's reasoning process, and the overhead remains manageable for typical graph datasets.
+The dominant computational factor in our approach is the quadratic term $O(|\mathcal{V}|^2)$ from the explanation alignment loss, which arises from pairwise comparisons of node importance rankings.
+While this introduces additional cost compared to standard GNN training, it is essential for effectively capturing the target model's reasoning process, and the overhead remains manageable in the considered task settings.
+For graph classification, $|\mathcal{V}|$ corresponds to the size of each input graph, which is typically small in molecular graph datasets.
+For node classification on large graphs, since predictions and explanations are computed on local $k$-hop neighborhoods around queried nodes, $|\mathcal{V}|$ denotes the size of the effective local subgraph rather than the entire graph, thereby mitigating the scalability concern.